kovetskiy/stacket/README.md

 stacket
 =======

-The client for Atlassiah Stash/Bitbucket Server that provides command line interface for managing pull-requests, repositories and their settings.
+It's a client for Atlassiah Stash/Bitbucket Server that provides command line interface for managing pull-requests, repositories and their settings.

 ## Features